manigoswami/lightningbolt/README.md

 #LIGHTNINGBOLT

-This framework allows you to host a sckit learn model in memory and serve realtime request through REST.
+This framework allows you to host a scikit-learn model in memory and serve realtime request through REST interface.

 1. INSTALLATION